candrdk/BozoEngine/README.md

 ![Unaware 1st year computer science students attempts to write a vulkan renderer.](https://cdn.discordapp.com/attachments/707920399752626247/1123779412769386619/vulkan_unaware.png)

 ## What
-Small engine written for Vulkan 1.3.
+Small `Vulkan 1.3` engine.
 Project is written in `c++20` and is exclusively targeting Windows.
+Error handling currently consists of violently asserting and shutting down the program whenever BozoEngine gets slightly uncomfortable, so please be nice!

+The goal is just to learn vulkan implement a very basic deffered renderer along the way.

 ## Features
 - Custom Dear Dear ImGui](https://github.com/ocornut/imgui) vulkan backend for use with dynamic rendering.